bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/gov.md

 ### Execute Proposal

-To execute a proposal, anyone can send an `execute` transaction to the BNB smart chain, specifying the following
+To execute a proposal, anyone can send an `execute` transaction to the `Governor` contract, specifying the following
 information:

 - **Proposal ID**: The ID of the proposal, which identifies the proposal that wants to be executed.